Made for Singapore: First of four custom-built RSN submarines launched in Germany

 The new submarines will replace the Republic of Singapore Navy's (RSN) current Archer-class and Challenger-class submarines.

-Besides being able to last underwater 1.5 times longer than the navy's current submarines, the Type 218SGs can locate enemies faster and identify them more accurately with its improved sonar.
+Besides being able to last underwater one-and-a-half times longer than the navy's current submarines, the Type 218SGs can locate enemies faster and identify them more accurately with its improved sonar.

 This will enhance the navy's capability to better protect Singapore's waters, and safeguard Singapore's access to the sea lines of communication, the Defence Minister said.